ms-iot/ros_msft_camera/README.md

 # ros_msft_camera - Windows MF Camera node for ROS
 ## Introduction
-This ROS node uses Windows Media Foundation API to efficiently capture and process video frames from a camera device or an rtsp url.
+This ROS node uses [Windows Media Foundation API](https://docs.microsoft.com/en-us/windows/win32/medfound/about-the-media-foundation-sdk) to efficiently capture and process video frames from a camera device or an rtsp url.
-This node uses MF SourceReader API to read frames from camera or rtsp url.
+This node uses [MF SourceReader API](https://docs.microsoft.com/en-us/windows/win32/medfound/source-reader) to read frames from camera device or an RTSP url.
 The node chooses first available video stream from the camera.
 Most USB cameras have only one video stream.
 The node publishes image frames using image_transport camera publisher on a `image_raw` topic

-This source also contains camera nodelet to enable sharing IMFSample pointers directly into another nodelet with the same process to enable zero copy and also share GPU surfaces
-This is enabled by using the MFSample Publisher which published IMFSample pointer via a custom msg.
-This path is still experimental and untested.

-This source also contains feature to stream the video over RTSP/RTP using H.264 video compression.
+This source also contains a feature to stream out the captured video over RTSP/RTP using H.264 video compression for remote teleoperation and telepresence applications.
+The streaming feature supports the following:
+- H.264 over RTP (session negotiation via RTSP)
+- RTSP digest and basic authentication
+- RTSP over secure(TLS) connection (RTSPS)
-The RTSP/RTP streaming code is a sub-module from the [Windows-Camera repository](https://github.com/microsoft/Windows-Camera/tree/release/NetworkVideoStreamer_1_0)
+The RTSP/RTP streaming related libraries are a part of a sub-module from the [Windows-Camera repository](https://github.com/microsoft/Windows-Camera/tree/release/NetworkVideoStreamer_1_0)
+For more details on streaming [visit this page](https://github.com/microsoft/Windows-Camera/blob/release/NetworkVideoStreamer_1_0/README.md)

 ## System Requirement

   * Microsoft Windows 10 64-bit